 - A box turn is one option, and is lawful with a total of a 3/4 cycle’s waiting (average 1/4 signal cycle at the right-turn waiting area, then 1/2 for the signal to turn green for 9th Avenue before turning left);

-- Proceeding from the bikeway to the left side of the left travel lane, then merging right is another option requiring 1/4 signal cycle average waiting This, too, is consistent with normal patterns of traffic flow and can be done at a cross street with traffic in either direction or both directions.
+- Proceeding from the bikeway to the left side of the left travel lane, then merging right is another option requiring 1/4 signal cycle average waiting.
+This, too, is consistent with normal patterns of traffic flow and can be done at a cross street with traffic in either direction or both directions.
+The bicyclist must enter find a gap and the travel lane inside an intersection.

 Some signs, signals, markings and barriers do not conform to standard specifications.
 Some of these could raise questions about right of way in the event of a crash.
 Some specific examples:

-- Motorist’s left-turn arrow may be in conflict with pedestrian interval for cross street (Issue raised by Bob Shanteau).
-The MUTCD does not allow a pedestrian movement concurrent with a turn-only signal.
+- Motorist’s left-turn arrow may be in conflict with pedestrian interval for cross street (issue raised by Bob Shanteau).
+The Manual of Uniform Traffic Control Devices, (MUTCD), the US standard for signs, signals and markings, does not allow a pedestrian movement concurrent with a turn-only signal.

 - Some line widths are nonstandard.